wing5wong/artisan-whs-static/source/_news/2020-11-09_callista-awarded-3rd-in-the-nz-chinese-calligraphy-competition-2020.md

 date: 2020-11-09T23:21:38.949Z
 ---
 Congratulations to Callista Booth-Richards awarded 3rd place in the New Zealand Chinese Calligraphy Competition 2020!
-Callista was in the Secondary - non native section.
+Callista was in the Secondary School Non-Native section.

 Her prize was a beautifully illustrated book with a collection of this years most recognized entries.
 She also received tradition Chinese art in the shape of book marks.